icerpc/icerpc-docs/pages/docs/slice/language-guide/sequence-types.md

 By default, when the generated code decodes a sequence, it creates an array that is transmitted to you (the application) as an `IList<T>`.
 So if you need an array, you can safely cast this `IList<T>` to an array after decoding.

+You can override this default with the [`cs::generic` attribute](#cs::generic-attribute).
+This attribute only changes the type that the generated code uses during decoding to fill-in the field: the C# field type itself remains an `IList<T>`.

 ### Sequence parameters

 A sequence parameter has one mapping when it's sent and a different mapping when it's received.
 This distinction between